Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Kichijoji (吉祥寺)

-Residential Tokyo neighborhood meaning 'Lucky Auspicious Temple,' consistently rated as the most desirable place to live
+Residential Tokyo neighborhood meaning 'Lucky Auspicious Temple,' often rated highly as a place to live

 Ginza (銀座)